nimshav/Open-Source-Humanities/README.md

 ---

 ## About
-This project collects and displays tweets published under the Twitter/X hashtag #OpenSourceHumanities with the ultimate goal of providing an alternative, open-source academy in accordance with the anarchist principle of "doocracy" -- the government of those who do.
+The goal of this project is to provide an alternative, open-source academy in accordance with the anarchist principle of "doocracy" -- the government of those who do.

 ---